-Due to the larger footprint and mast height, diesel-electric rigs would create more impacts in the area of visual impacts and site disturbance.
+Due to the larger footprint and mast height, diesel-electric rigs would create more visual impacts and site disturbance.

 Diesel-electric rigs use similar Tier II engines as a conventional rig rated at 5,400 hp.
 Sentinel Peak Resources' conventional rig has a total diesel horsepower rating of 3,200.
 So, while the air emission factors would be the same for both types of rigs on a pounds-per-hour basis, the use of diesel-electric rigs would not result in any air quality benefits over a conventional rig.